LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/agent-workspace-for-live-chat.md

 The conversation is ended and the visitor receives a message in the chat window indicating that the chat session has been terminated by the agent.
 The state of the visitor in the Visitor List changes to Chat ended.

-### Predefined Content
+### Predefined content

 At any given time in your shift as an agent, you are expected to handle multiple chats in a competent and efficient manner.
 By using predefined content in your chats, you can relieve some of the pressure on yourself, achieve your goals, and maintain your high standards.
-The use of predefined content saves time, and can ensure consistent, error-free responses and a professional “tone of voice”.
+The use of [predefined content ](agent-manager-workspace-workspace-configuration-predefined-content-overview)saves time, and can ensure consistent, error-free responses and a professional “tone of voice”.

 You can access the predefined phrases while you are chatting and, rather than retyping repeatedly, you can select the relevant, ready-made response.
 The predefined responses are organized into categories, such as Greeting, Conversational, Closing and additional categories that your managers create based on your business needs.
 Managers can also assign Hotkeys (shortcuts) to the most useful predefined responses, and you can save time and energy by using them.